IainMoppett/testpackage/README.md

 The goal of testpackage is to provide some helper functions for people working with HSRC or other projects.

-There are currently two independent tools.
+There are currently three independent tools.

-`pretty_plot` adds a logo and some text (e.g. source, date etc) to a plot. `QR_save` generates a series of QR codes from a csv file of URLs and titles.
+`pretty_plot` adds a logo and some text (e.g. source, date etc) to a plot. `theme_HSRC` creates a ggplot theme `QR_save` generates a series of QR codes from a csv file of URLs and titles.
 Useful for presentations.

 ## Installation